 It’s easy to feel anger toward yourself, thinking “maybe if I only took better care of my health….”
-You might feel distress that doctors didn’t recognize your condition earlier.
+You might feel distressed that doctors didn’t recognize your condition earlier.
 But the truth is, there isn’t anything you could have done differently to prevent the onset of fibromyalgia.
 This realization might lead you to experience some level of depression.
 Should your thoughts lead to self-harm, talk to your doctor immediately.

 The goal in coping is accepting your new normal.
-Remember, acceptance is not giving in; it shows strength.
+Remember, acceptance is not giving in.
+It shows strength.
 It is the ability to own your condition and take control of your life with respect to your body’s limitations.

 Coordinate Your Healthcare Team